Flexibility of the Pressure Function: Overview

 The origin of $\beta$-shifts lies in the study of expansions of real numbers in an arbitrary real base $\beta>1$, which were introduced by Renyi \cite{Re}.
 Roughly speaking, the $\beta$-shift $X_\beta$ consists of the sequences of the coefficients in the $\beta$ expansions of reals in $[0,1)$.
 The measure-theoretic properties of $\beta$-shifts and their connection to these expansions were initially studied in \cite{Parry, IT, H}.
 It was shown that $\{X_\beta;\beta>1\}$ is an increasing family of shift-invariant closed sets with $h_{\rm top}(X_\beta)=\log\beta$ and $X_\beta$ has a unique measure of maximal entropy.

 The entropies of $\beta$-shifts have the properties we need for our construction.
 The next step would be to define the potential $\phi$ on each $X_\beta$ as the constant equal to the slope of the corresponding supporting line.
 There is an obstacle, however: our subshifts $X_\beta$ are nested.
 We avoid it by introducing an additional ``dimension" in the following way.
 We take a product of each $\beta$-shift with a suitably chosen Sturmian shift.
 Sturmian shifts are low complexity systems with a variety of combinatorial properties useful for our analysis.
 They have been studied since the birth of symbolic dynamics \cite{MH}, but modern interest was sparked by numerous applications in computer science \cite{BBC,CSc,HOSSS,ScZ}.
+We refer to Section 4 for definitions and examples of Sturmian shifts.

 The low complexity of Sturmian shifts ensures that they do not contribute to the entropy of the product.
 We let $\beta$ run from $e^b$ to $e^c$ and obtain a set of disjoint subshifts of an appropriate full shift which are products of $\beta$-shifts with Sturmian shifts and whose topological entropies fill the interval $[b,c]$ (recall Figure 1).
 We are in a position to define the potential $\phi$ on each such subshift to be the slope of the supporting line to $F(t)$ which crosses the vertical axis at $\log \beta$.